 *Estimates Developed by the UN Inter-agency Group for Child Mortality Estimation (UNICEF, WHO, World Bank, UN DESA Population Division)

-USFC has been active in Senegal, in particular focusing on cardiovascular surgical initiatives through the Cuomo Paediatric Cardiology Centre (CCPC) in Dakar and improving overall pediatric surgical capacities through the first regional diploma program, the West African Postdoctoral Diploma of Pediatric Surgery.
+USFC has provided cardiovascular surgical initiatives in Senegal through the Cuomo Paediatric Cardiology Centre (CCPC) in Dakar in an effort to improve pediatric surgical techniques and build local capacity.
+USFC organized the first diploma program in the region known as the West African Postdoctoral Diploma of Pediatric Surgery.

-- Welcomed 5 international surgical missions from Canada, Switzerland and France and trained on some of the most complex operations.
+- We welcomed 5 international surgical missions from Canada, Switzerland and France in which our teams helped to train the local healthcare workforce on some of the most complex operations.

-- Equipped a second operating theater with a CEC console to allow for valvular and congenital surgical operations.
-This inclusion accommodates one additional operation per day so that, today, both operating theaters at CCPC are equipped to handle up to four operations per day.
+- USFC fully equipped a second operating theater within the Hospital with a CEC console to allow for valvular and congenital surgical operations.
+This will allow for one additional operation per day so that, today, both operating theaters at CCPC are equipped to handle up to four operations per day.

 - Trained 2 anesthetists, 2 nurses, 1 senior anesthesia technician, and 1 perfusion specialist from Mali, as well as a cardiologist from Ivory Coast

-- Hosted ten patients and their families at the Children’s Pavilion while they received treatment at CPCC.
+- USFC hosted ten patients and their families at our Children’s Pavilion – a lower cost alternative to a hospital stay for children who are receiving surgery and treatment at CPCC.
 These children, visiting from Mali, Guinea Bissau and Liberia stayed, on average, for three weeks.